DerekCresswell/AMR/Contributing.md

 # A Mathematical Rig Contributing

 Here is all you need to know about how to get started with contributing code to AMR.
-Reading this and following the instructions within will ensure a swift and smooth journey from issue to getting a pull request accepted.
+Reading this and following the instructions within will ensure a swift and smooth journey from issue to a merged pull request.

 ## Contents